We are pleased to announce that for the 40th WCDS we will be celebrating dairy research in Canada with an all Canadian speaker line-up!

 Dianne Finstad has some 40 years experience in communications, including television, radio and print, as well as moderating and hosting events.
 She specializes in agriculture and rodeo coverage.
 Currently, she hosts Frontline Farming Canada, an agricultural TV program on RFD-TV Canada.

-Dr. Kee Jim is the global head of animal health and agriculture at Feedlot Health Management Services and is the CEO of G.K.
+Dr. Kee Jim is the Global Head - Animal Health, Strategy and Animal Health at TELUS Agriculture & Consumer Goods (formerly Feedlot Health Management Services) and is the CEO of G.K.
 Jim Farms.
 He has served as Board Chair of the Canada Beef Export Federation, Vice Chairman of the Alberta Cattle Feeder’s Association, and is also an Adjunct Professor in the Veterinary Medicine and Biomedical Sciences and VERO at Texas A&M University.

 Dr. Meagan King is an Assistant Professor in the Department of Animal Science at the University of Manitoba.
 With over 10 years of research experience, she has mostly studied cow health and welfare in robotic milking herds.
 Most recently, she surveyed dairy farmer mental health and how it may be related to farm management and cow health.